tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 1. How would you recommend that WWI move their data and schema into SQL Server?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

-2. Update your diagram with the data loading process with the steps you identified.
+2. Update your diagram for the data loading process with the steps you identified.

 *Application changes*

-1. What product would you recommend to WWI to migrate their store front MVC application to the new SQL Server database?
+1. What product would you recommend to WWI to migrate their storefront MVC application to the new SQL Server database?

 2. How would you migrate the Oracle Forms applications?
 How would you define success?
-Are there any technologies the customer needs to know about?
+Are there any technologies the customer needs to know?

-3. What will you do about the vendor touch points?
+3. What will you do about the vendor touchpoints?
 How will you recommend they store the JSON data?

 *Data warehouse and reporting*

 1. How can they discover which reports and Excel spreadsheets hitting the Oracle database need to be upgraded?
 What's a proper upgrade path?

-2. What must change about the way WWI loads their data warehouse?
+2. What must change about the way WWI loads its data warehouse?

 3. What components do they need to use to upgrade the SQL Server 2008 R2 data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?

-4. Identify the major milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise.
+4. Identify the significant milestones of delivering an upgrade to Azure SQL Database or SQL Server 2017 Enterprise.

 5. Are there any tools or processes that would make this easier?
 How does Azure Database Migration Service (DMS) compare to other Microsoft database migration tools, such as Database Migration Assistant (DMA) or SQL Server Migration Assistant (SSMA)?

-6. What are the major steps required to use the Azure Database Migration Service to perform a database migration?
+6. What are the steps required to use the Azure Database Migration Service to perform a database migration?

-7. What are the post upgrade steps we should consider in the POC?
+7. What are the post-upgrade steps we should consider in the POC?
 How would this address their concerns?

 *High Availability and Audit Table*